maticnetwork/matic.js/docs/content/v3/docs/pos/erc20/withdraw-exit-faster.md

 ```

-Once the transaction is complete & checkpoint is completed - amount will be deposited to root chain.
+Once the transaction is complete & checkpoint is completed, amount will be deposited to root chain.